dave-bugeja/achieve-tracker/README.md

 # Steam Achievement Tracker

-Steam Achievement Tracker is a responsive web app built using [ReactJS] (https://reactjs.org/).
+Steam Achievement Tracker is a responsive web app built using [ReactJS](https://reactjs.org/).
 It works in tandem with the [Steam Achievement Server](https://github.com/dave-bugeja/achieve-server), sending requests to the server endpoint then parsing and displaying the response from the server.

 As this project was primarily intended as a learning experience with React, it's not ready to be used in any sort of commercial capacity.
 The project was developed with the idea of both front-end and back-end both being hosted on localhost.
 Only a core subset of UI functionality for mobile and desktop breakpoints was implemented.